A stylish farmhouse set within the Dunglass Estate with a summer house, firepit, and hot tub to boot.

-Important - to the front of the property is a hot tab and swim spa and it is crucial that children are closely supervised at all times.
+Important - to the side of the property is a hot tub and it is crucial that children are closely supervised at all times.

-One dog is welcome to Seaview at a charge of £25.
-Your dog should be kept to the rear utility room until clean and dry and thereafter must be kept out of the bedrooms and off the furniture.
+One dog is welcome at a charge of £25.
+Your dog should be kept to the rear utility room until clean and dry and thereafter, must be kept out of the bedrooms and off the furniture.
 A second dog may be considered on request.

-There is an outdoor tap for cleaning, and an enclosed gravelled courtyard to the rear.
+There is an outdoor tap for cleaning and an enclosed gravelled courtyard to the rear of the property.

-The lawned garden surrounding the property is gated and enclosed but could not be described as dog-proofed.
+The lawned garden surrounding the property is gated and enclosed but could not be described as dog-proof.